 In Postmortem, Dr. Kay Scarpetta, Chief Medical Examiner for the state of Virginia, helps grizzled homicide detective Pete Marino track a brutal and elusive serial killer who appears to be choosing his victims at random.

 The victims seem to have absolutely no connection to each other, but after extensively researching all their lives, Scarpetta discovers a connection that breaks the case wide open - and almost costs the doctor her life.

-Following the success of Postmortem, Patricia Cornwell has written nearly two dozen more Kay Scarpetta crime thrillers.
+Following the success of Postmortem, Patricia Cornwell has written over two dozen more Kay Scarpetta crime thrillers.
 She has written other novels, as well as nonfiction, including cookbooks.

 In 2002, she wrote a controversial book about the legendary 19th century English serial killer Jack The Ripper called Portrait Of A Killer: Jack The Ripper - Case Closed where she claimed to have solved the famous case.